Violent Crimes in San Diego

 Penalties for Violent Crimes

-The consequences for a violent crime conviction or resisting arrest vary from a fine being imposed, community service, or court-ordered anger management classes.
+The consequences for a violent crime conviction vary from a fine being imposed, community service, or court-ordered anger management classes.
 Each crime is different so the penalties will depend on the type of offense and the circumstances surrounding the offense.
 The deciding factors when assessing penalties will be the defendant’s priors, the use of a weapon in the commission of the crime and the identity of the victim.
 In addition to these aggravating factors, some convictions will also carry mandatory sentencing requirements including imprisonment.

 Three Strikes Law Implications

-After California enacted the three strikes law in 1994, some violent felonies began being treated as strikes.
+After California enacted the Three Strikes Law in 1994, some violent felonies began being treated as strikes.
 The Three Strikes law mandates state courts to impose life sentences on persons convicted of three or more serious criminal offenses or violent felonies.
 Thereby limiting the ability of offenders to receive a punishment other than a life sentence.

-If you are not a citizen in the United States and your are found guilty of a violent crime, in addition to the penalties provided under California PC 667.5 you may face deportation proceedings.
+If you are not a citizen in the United States and you are found guilty of a violent crime, in addition to the penalties provided under California PC 667.5 you may face deportation proceedings.
 A conviction under PC 667.5 is also considered a crime of moral turpitude.
 Crimes of moral turpitude are viewed as more offensive and reprehensible than other crimes.
 A conviction of a crime of moral turpitude would potentially make you eligible for deportation proceedings.

 Each violent crime is made up of its own specific elements that a prosecutor must prove in the case.
 If just one element of a crime cannot be proven, the jury must acquit the defendant.
 Contact experienced criminal defense attorney Vik Monder at 619-405-0063 if you have any questions about Violent Crimes in San Diego.
 We can help you launch a strong criminal defense if you have been charged with a Violent Crime under PC 667.5.